SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Discussion

 \subsection{Comparisons with fast evolving luminous Type Ic-BL iPTF16asu}

 iPTF\,16asu whose origin is not yet well understood has been first discussed by \cite{2017ApJ...851..107W}.
 It is a luminous, rapidly evolving, stripped-envelope SN peaking at $M_{\rm{g}} \sim -20.5$ mag.
 With a rest-frame rise time estimated as $\sim$ 4 days it appears as a faster evolving event than SN\,2021lwz.
-Contrary to SN\,2021lwz which looks like a Type Ic SN before peak, iPTF\,16asu shows featureless blue continuum, but after maximum light SN\,2021lwz and iPTF\,16asu both show Ic-BL features.
-In Appendix\,\ref{16asu_appendix} we present the fit of the multiband light curve of iPTF\,16asu using the same software, model, and priors as for SN\,2021lwz (see Section \ref{MLCmodeling} for details).
+Contrary to SN\,2021lwz which looks like a Type Ic SN before peak, iPTF\,16asu shows a relatively featureless blue continuum, but contrary to SN\,2021lwz, iPTF\,16asu shows Ic-BL features after peak (see some spectra shown in Figure\,\ref{fig:spectra_iptf16asu} for comparison).

+In Appendix\,\ref{16asu_appendix} we present the fit of the multi-band light curve of iPTF\,16asu using the same software, model, and priors as for SN\,2021lwz (see Section \ref{MLCmodeling} for details).
 The light curve fit is shown in Figure \ref{fig:lcfit_asu16} and posterior is shown in Figure \ref{fig:corner_asu16}.
-From our modeling, the estimated SN explosion energy of iPTF\,16asu is about 30 times stronger than the one of SN\,2021lwz, which could explain the optical spectral differences before peak.
+From our modelling, the estimated SN explosion energy of iPTF\,16asu is about 30 times stronger than the one of SN\,2021lwz, which could explain the optical spectral differences before peak.